 1. Maternity wear

 Being my first (and only) pregnancy, I was a bit overly enthusiastic.
 I spent a hefty amount on new maternity wear, which seems completely unnecessary when I look back now.
 You only need them for a few months and yet they cost a lot.
 You can easily save this money by borrowing maternity wear from any new mom.
 She would be happy to make some room in her wardrobe for baby stuff.

 2. Baby furniture

 The needs of a newborn baby are pretty basic.
 All they ask for is food, sleep, and diaper change 10-15 times a day.
 You don’t have to invest in a piece of new or fancy furniture.
-That car seat, stroller, etc., can be bought secondhand.
+That car seat, bassinet or crib, stroller, etc., can be bought secondhand.
 There are lots of items you can tick off from your registry.
 A kitchen sink works just fine instead of a bathtub.
 My kids didn’t play with 80% of their toys until they were 4.
-Instead, kitchen bowls and Tupperware were their favorite toys for a long time.
+Instead, kitchen utensils, bowls and Tupperware were their favorite toys for a long time.

 3. Child care center